TechSckoolByVijay/killercoda-scenarios/s01l01-terminal-basics/step2.md

 ---

-## 🔍 Question 3: Check Your Full System Information
+## � Practice Exercise 3: Check Your Full System Information

 Let's discover more about the system you're working on.
 This gives you the "big picture" of your environment: